syrilster/DesignPatterns/SystemDesign/CacheDesign/README.md

 When the system gets to certain scale, we need to distribute the cache to multiple machines.

 The general strategy is to keep a hash table that maps each resource to the corresponding machine.
 Therefore, when requesting resource A, from this hash table we know that machine M is responsible for cache A and direct the request to M. At machine M, it works similar to local cache discussed above.
 Machine M may need to fetch and update the cache for A if it doesn’t exist in memory.
 After that, it returns the cache back to the original server.

-**In case you want a cache system to retain values based on how often they were accessed:**

-* LFU (Least Frequently Used): This is a cache design which counts how often an item is needed.
-Those that are used least often are discarded first.

-* ARC (Adaptive Replacement Cache): This is a balance between LRU and LFU, to give improved result.
-It dynamically updates the size of protected segment and the probationary segment so to make optimum use of available cache space.

 ## Distributed key-value store